Asymptotically Efficient Distributed Estimation With Exponential Family Statistics: Introduction

 The orthogonal complement of $\mathcal{C}$ in $\mathbb{R}^{NM}$ is denoted by $\PC$.
 Finally, for a given vector $\mathbf{z}\in\mathbb{R}^{NM}$, its projection on the consensus subspace $\C$ is to be denoted by $\mathbf{z}_{\C}$, whereas, $\mathbf{z}_{\PC}=\mathbf{z}-\mathbf{z}_{\C}$ denotes the projection on the orthogonal complement~$\PC$.

 Also, for $\mathbf{z}\in\mathcal{C}$, we will denote by $\mathbf{z}^{a}$ the vector $\mathbf{a}\in\mathbb{R}^{M}$ such that $\mathbf{z}=\mathbf{1}_{N}\otimes\mathbf{a}$. \end{definition}

 Time is assumed to be discrete or slotted throughout the paper.
 The symbols $t$ and $s$ denote time, and $\mathbb{T}_{+}$ is the discrete index set $\{0,1,2,\cdots\}$.
 The parameter to be estimated belongs to a subset~$\Theta$ (generally open) of the Euclidean space $\mathbb{R}^{M}$.
 We reserve the symbol $\btheta$ to denote a canonical element of the parameter space $\Theta$, whereas, the true (but unknown) value of the parameter (to be estimated) is denoted by~$\abtheta$.
-The symbol $\mathbf{x}_{n}(t)$ is used to denote the $\mathbb{R}^{M}$-valued estimate of~$\abtheta$ at time~$t$ at agent~$n$.
+The symbol $\mathbf{x}_{n}(t)$ is used to denote the $\mathbb{R}^{M}$-valued estimate of~$\abtheta$ at time~$t$ at agent~$n$, whereas, $\mathbf{y}_{n}(t)$ will be used to denote the observation at agent $n$ at time $t$.
 Without loss of generality, the initial estimate, $\mathbf{x}_{n}(0)$, at time~$0$ at agent~$n$ is assumed to be a non-random quantity.

 \textbf{Spectral graph theory}: The inter-agent communication topology at a given time instant may be described by an \emph{undirected} graph $G=(V,E)$, with $V=\left[1\cdots N\right]$ and~$E$ denoting the set of agents (nodes) and inter-agent communication links (edges) respectively.
 The unordered pair $(n,l)\in E$ if there exists an edge between nodes~$n$ and~$l$.
 We consider simple graphs, i.e., graphs devoid of self-loops and multiple edges.
 A graph is connected if there exists a path\footnote{A path between nodes $n$ and $l$ of length $m$ is a sequence $(n=i_{0},i_{1},\cdots,i_{m}=l)$ of vertices, such that $(i_{k},i_{k+1})\in E\:\forall~0\leq k\leq m-1$.}, between each pair of nodes.
 The neighborhood of node~$n$ is